 The Acropolis of Athens is crowned by the famous Doric-style Parthenon (probably the most photographed building in the whole country) which is a symbol of the classical architecture of Ancient Greece.
 However, before climbing up to it, you will see many other temples and buildings worth stopping at.
 The most important ones are:

-- Propileos: the main building through which one enters the Acropolis.
+- Propylaea: the main building through which you enter the Acropolis.
 It was built in 437 BC and its name means "vestibule".

-- Ionic temple erected in a place of the Acropolis that was considered sacred, since it is said that it is where the Goddess Athena made the first olive tree grow.
+- Erechtheion: an Ionic temple erected in a place of the Acropolis that was considered sacred, since it is said to be where the Goddess Athena made the first olive tree grow.
 Pay special attention to its caryatids; women who hold the temple as columns.

 - Temple of Athena Nike: a small Ionic temple dedicated to the Goddess built to commemorate the victory of Greece over Persia in 420 BC.